 Analysis and formulation of home-prepared diets

-Home-prepared diets have grown in popularity.
+Home-prepared veterinary diets have grown in popularity.
 Unfortunately, many recipes do not contain all the essential nutrients pets require in the correct proportions (they are not complete or balanced for a particular patient or condition).
 The nutrition service can evaluate existing home-cooked diets and suggest modifications, or formulate recipes based on a pet’s unique needs.

 Evaluation of nutraceuticals and other supplements

-Supplements are sold for any number of conditions.
+Supplements are sold for a number of conditions.
 Most pet foods are complete and balanced and do not require supplementation with either vitamins, minerals, protein or fat.
 Excess supplementation can be harmful.
 Nevertheless, some nutraceuticals and dietary supplements may provide benefit to some patients.
 We have an ongoing interest and are undertaking research on the use of supplements in cats and dogs.
 As part of a dietary evaluation, it may be possible to assess the suitability of a supplement for a particular patient.